NRJ2345/Nimesa-QA-intern-Assignment-/README.md

 0. Exit

 If the user press 1, Prompt the user for the date then print the temp of the input date.
-If the user press 2, Prompt the user for the date then print the wind.speed of the input date.
+If the user press 2, Prompt the user for the date then print the wind, speed of the input date.
 If the user press 3, Prompt the user for the date then print the pressure of the input date.
 If the user press 0, Terminate the program.